pvdabeel/prolog/Documentation/Handbook/27-doc-closing.md

   starting over with a blank slate on each retry.

 - **Separation of concerns.**  The prover knows nothing about Gentoo.
   The rules layer knows nothing about proof search.
-The planner knows nothing about dependency types.
+The planning laws know nothing about dependency types.
 Each layer has a clean interface, and domain-specific knowledge stays in domain-specific modules.

 - **Transparency.**  Assumptions are not silent failures — they are